codurance/site/src/_posts/2019-04-30-state-of-the-art-jenkins-github-docker.md

 Other minor things:

 * The build is defined as a sequence of steps rather than jobs so it does not re-enter the queue once it starts
-* Most of the configuration is done from a file on your local development environment instead of the Jenkins UI
+* You can do most of the build configuration by editing a file instead of using the Jenkins web UI

 ## Drawbacks